-Elizabeth is a single mother, registered nurse (RN) and birth (DONA) and postpartum (CAPPA) certified doula.
+Elizabeth is a mother and a registered nurse (RN) with a Bachelor of Science in Nursing (BSN), and a birth (DONA) and postpartum (CAPPA) certified doula.
 Her work is rooted in genuine compassion, which honors the dignity, value and sacredness of every pregnancy.
 Providing competent care in hospital, birth center, and home birth settings, her ultimate goal is assisting families in creating a more fulfilling pregnancy, birth, and postpartum experience.

 Inside and outside of her profession, Elizabeth is committed to the well-being of women and children.
 She has a deep passion for protecting the vulnerable, and this often includes the unborn, women and children.
 She has great fervor in her heart for raising awareness regarding domestic violence and helping women find the support they need to get out of destructive intimate relationships.
 Before moving to Asheville, she worked as a volunteer in Naples, Florida at the The Shelter for Abused Women and Children, Sunlight Maternity Home and Providence House.
 A new flame was ignited during nursing school when she met Julie Shematz of Beauty from Ashes, a ministry for sex trafficking survivors.
 Her passion then expanded to include promotion of advocacy, prevention, and rehabilitation for sex trafficking victims.
 That being said, a portion of all Baby Body Soul LLC business earnings return back to charities that serve women and children locally, nationally, and internationally.
 This is key to the Baby Body Soul’s business mission and purpose.

-If you would like to make a donation to Elizabeth Harris through Baby Body Soul for the specialized work the organization is doing to serve moms who find themselves in crisis pregnancies, please click here to learn more.
+If you would like to make a donation to Elizabeth Harris through Baby Body Soul, LLC for the specialized work she is doing to enable her to serve more moms and families in need, please click here to learn more.

 Special Trainings, Certifications & Volunteering

-* Bachelor of Science in Nursing (BSN), Franciscan Missionaries of Our Lady University, Baton Rouge, LA. (pending May 2019)
+* Bachelor of Science in Nursing (BSN), Franciscan Missionaries of Our Lady University, Baton Rouge, LA.
+(May 2019)